epiphany-platform/m-aws-kubernetes-service/README.md

 ### Optional environment variables

-- M_NAME_PREFIX - prefix to create AWS resources with
+- M_NAME - prefix to create AWS resources with
 - M_REGION - AWS region to create resources in

 and after that run shell command: